CoderDojoSV/mobile-games/section-02/README.md

 displays the amount of time it takes you to run the maze.
 This is going to be our first feature that *you* build from scratch!
 Are you excited?

+### Side Quest: Corona SDK documentation

+Up to this point, you've seen very little of the Corona SDK itself, and have written plain Lua for 90% of the things we've done.
+When you have used the Corona SDK, it was in predetermined methods that you copied.
+But that isn't going to be the case from here on out.
+We're about to write a major feature from scratch using Corona's `timer` library.
+To do that, it'll help to know more about the library.
+Every good tool you will ever use as a programmer has some good documentation behind it.
+The documentation for Corona SDK is on the website <http://docs.coronalabs.com>.
+The documentation for the games you write in this course is the [annotated source code][annotated] along with the lab section worksheets.
+Reading the entire Corona SDK manual can be tedious, which is why programmers often treat documentation as "reference" material.
+Meaning that instead of reading it all cover to cover, they search for the parts that they think will help them.
+Reading things cover to cover can be fun because you learn the full extend of what is possible.
+Tonight we are just going to refer to the timer section of the documentation.

 ### Creating a stopwatch object

 Above the definition of the `play()` and after the playButton around line 487